HuaZhong-ttcy21/Loan-Performance-Regression-Classifictaion/README.md

 ### 1st Part -Regression
 The response for the regression model is `'MONTHS'`, the number of months until the mortgage is taken off the books due to foreclo-sure, prepayment, etc..
 The mertic used here is `Mean Absolute Value`.
 Since I completed features selection that is also essential to the classification in this part , this regression part should be read first.
 ### 2nd part -Classification
 The response for the classification model is `'FORCLOSED'`, a boolean variable that indicates whether the mortgage foreclosed (True) or not (False).
 The mertic used here is overall `Accuracy`.
-However I sacrifice accuray a bit to imporve the `True Positive Rate`, which I think is more significant in this problem.
+However I sacrificed accuray a bit to imporve the `True Positive Rate`, which I think is more significant in this problem.